-What are the basics of Ayurveyda?
+What are the basics of Ayurveda?

 Have you already heard of Ayurveda, but find yourself confused?
 Is it a diet or a detox?
 What are the basics of Ayurveda?
 Ayurveda is a life science – an ancient system of medicine that has been practiced in India for over 5,000 years.
-Ayurveda is derived from the Sanskrit words ‘ayur,’ meaning life, and ‘veda,’ meaning knowledge or science.
+Ayurveda is derived from the Sanskrit words ‘ayur,’ meaning life, and ‘Veda,’ meaning knowledge or science.
 It translates to ‘the science of life.’
 It provides a holistic approach to health, emphasizing prevention and maintenance of health through balance in one’s life, right thinking, diet, lifestyle, and the use of herbs. correct thinking, diet, lifestyle, and the use of herbs.

 Ayurveda is not just concerned with targeting the symptoms of diseases but also with understanding the root causes and working to restore balance within the body and mind.